 To bring an author and other resources from outside the

 classroom into the

-to discover what authors are living and working nearby, invite one in
+to find out if any authors are living and working nearby, and then invite one in

 to read from his or her works and to answer students